FAQs for the Wake Forest DSP

-The DSP asks students to read an article, write an evidence-based argument in response to the article, and answer ten reflective questions about their experiences as writers.
+The DSP asks students to read source text material, write an evidence-based argument in response to a writing prompt, and answer ten reflective questions about their experiences as writers.

 - How long will the DSP take?

 Students vary in their timing to complete the DSP.
 You will want to leave time over the course of a week to complete the process.
 For example, you can think about this in terms of (1) an hour or two a day for a couple of days to read and re-read the articles and take notes; then (2) several hours over the course of a few days to write, re-write, and revise your essay; and finally (3) twenty minutes or less to submit your essay online and answer the reflective questions.
-Most students who allow themselves time to complete a draft of the essay and then go back to it a day or so later are more successful in identifying and reworking weak or less coherent parts of their argument.
+As with essays in college courses, many students are more successful at identifying weak or incoherent arguments or examples when they allow themselves time to complete a draft of the essay and then go back to it a day or so later.
 The reflective questions should be answered thoughtfully but will not take long.

 - Who should take the DSP?